Study Abroad Scholarships, Grants & Financial Assistance

 Freistat Grants provide funds for both research programs and language immersion programs.
 Students interested in the summer language programs in Ecuador or Dijon, external summer language immersion programs, or Augustana exchange programs in Germany, Sweden, Japan or Hong Kong should consider applying for a Freistat Center Grant.
 A minimum of 6 weeks in country and 6 credits of language coursework is required for Freistat language immersion grants.
 Applications for the upcoming year are due during Winter Term.

 The ATLAS-Africa Grant program provides one-time grants of $2,000 to students who are enrolled in an approved experiential learning program on the African continent.
 Applications for this grant are due in the 7th week of Fall Term each year for upcoming programs held during Augustana's Spring Break or during the upcoming summer.
 Students work with a faculty mentor to complete a 1-credit pre-departure Independent Study course as well as a post-program 2-credit Directed Study as part of the ATLAS program.

 The IOP Grant program offers $1,000 scholarships for students with demonstrated financial need.
-Students enrolling in any Augustana program may apply but preference is given to students participating in summer or short/break travel where no standard "on-campus" financial aid is available.
-Applications for this grant are available from the IOP Office and are due by the final day of classes each Fall Term.
+Students enrolling in any Augustana program during the upcoming Winter's application cycle may apply but preference is given to students participating in summer or short/break travel where no standard "on-campus" financial aid is available.
+Applications for this grant are due by the final day of classes each Fall Term for all programs offered the following year.
 Awards are announced in December, allowing students to apply for the grant and receive confirmation of their award prior to the January enrollment date for study abroad programs.
 At present ten (10) grants are awarded each year.
+DOWNLOAD THE APPLICATION HERE.